FAQs About Behind-the-Wheel Driver's Test

 What Should I Do to Prepare for The Behind-the-Wheel Test?

-• Take a driver's ed classThis is a requirement in most states if you are taking the test as a teenager.
-But even if you don't have to take the class, we still recommend it.
-You'll learn all of the skills you need to pass your driving test, plus get all of your questions answered by a professional driving instructor.
+• Take a driver's ed classThis is a requirement in most states if you take the test as a teenager.
+But we still recommend it even if you don't have to take the class.
+You'll learn all the skills you need to pass your driving test and get your questions answered by a professional driving instructor.

 • Study your state's driver's manual.
 You can get a copy from your state's Department of Motor Vehicles.

 • Pass the written test.
-Not only is this a requirement in most states, but passing the written test in advance will get you prepared for demonstrating your knowledge of driving laws during your road test.
+Not only is this a requirement in most states, but passing the written test in advance will prepare you to demonstrate your knowledge of driving laws during your road test.

 • Choose the right vehicle for your test.
 This is so important!
 The vehicle you use to take your driver's test should be clean, in good working order, and safe to operate.
 In other words, if your mom's car has a broken turn signal or a missing mirror, borrow your dad's instead.